fbergama/i3-themer/README.md

 </ul>

 <h2>Guidelines</h2>
-Users can add their own static configuration in the default.d/ directory, all updates in that place will be ignored by git.
+Users can add their own static configuration in the default.d/ directory, all the files in that place will be concatenated with the template files.